Scott-Darroch/Group_1_Coursework_SEM/use-cases/use-case-15.md

-# USE CASE: 13 The top N populated cities in a continent.
+# USE CASE: 15 The top N populated cities in a country.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a marketing consultant I require a report showing the top "N" populated cities in a continent.
-Where the continent and "N" are decided by the user to show the population spread of the continent.
+As a marketing consultant I require a report showing the top "N" populated cities in a country.
+Where the country and "N" are decided by the user to show the population spread of the country.

 ### Scope